rackerlabs/support-how-to/content/cloud-servers/rackspace-open-cloud-reference-architecture.md

 <img src="{% asset_path cloud-servers/rackspace-open-cloud-reference-architecture/mailgun.png %}" alt="" />

 1. [Rackspace Cloud Servers](http://www.rackspace.com/cloud/public/servers/): When a visitor loads a web page, cloud servers are used as web and application servers.
-A firewall and load balancer are also used here.
+A firewall and load balancer are also used.

 2. [Rackspace Cloud Networks](https://www.rackspace.com/cloud/networks): Cloud servers can be segmented from each other using Rackspace Cloud Networks.

 3. [RackConnect](https://www.rackspace.com/cloud/hybrid/rackconnect): Using RackConnect, cloud resources can be connected seamlessly to dedicated hardware, in this case for use as a database server.

-4. **Mailgun**: Customer email can be sent through **Mailgun**, Rackspace subsidiary.
+4. **Mailgun**: Customer email can be sent through **Mailgun**, a Rackspace subsidiary.
 Customers can also use a payment gateway to meet PCI requirements.

 5. [Rackspace Cloud Files](http://www.rackspace.com/cloud/public/files/): Static content can be served through Rackspace Cloud Files and the Akamai CDN for global content delivery.